peteroupc/peteroupc.github.io/bernoulli.md

 <a id=Algorithms_for_General_Irrational_Constants></a>
 ### Algorithms for General Irrational Constants

-This section shows general-purpose algorithms generate heads with a probability equal to an _irrational number_ (a number that isn't a ratio of two integers), when that number is known by its digit or series expansion, continued fraction, or continued logarithm.
+This section shows general-purpose algorithms to generate heads with a probability equal to an _irrational number_ (a number that isn't a ratio of two integers), when that number is known by its digit or series expansion, continued fraction, or continued logarithm.

 But on the other hand, probabilities that are _rational_ constants are trivial to simulate.
 If fair coins are available, the `ZeroOrOne` method, which is described in my article on [**random sampling methods**](https://peteroupc.github.io/randomfunc.html#Boolean_True_False_Conditions), should be used.
 If coins with unknown probability of heads are available, then a [**_randomness extraction_**](https://peteroupc.github.io/randextract.html) method should be used to turn them into fair coins.